denten-books/plain-text/0-intro.md

 technology "literature has nothing more to say," I believe that literature and literary analysis continue to have a voice in contemporary life [@kittler_gramophone_1999, 263].
 Technology does not determine silence.
-Rather, the grounds for all reflective textual activity slowly erode to return to their natural and meaningless state of entropy.
-The literate return to illiteracy.
-The instruments of literary analysis must consequently evolve to continue producing meaning under new technological contingencies.
-Where texts are encrypted, we must decrypt.
+Rather, the grounds for all reflective textual activity slowly erode, returning to their natural and meaningless state of entropy.
+To prevent the slide into illiteracy outright, instruments of literary analysis must evolve to elicit meaning under new technological contingencies.
+Where texts are encrypted, we decrypt.
 If as Kittler writes, automated discourse analysis threatens to take command, we will engineer automatons that command on our behalf [@kittler_gramophone_1999, 263].
 Such acts of resistance, small and large, can recover a measure of agency from the ruling determinism of---take your pick: markets, complex systems, unconscious drives, monistic universes, *gaia* science, social networks, technology, the singularity, bureaucracy, and war.
 Indeed, the possibility of human erasure---nonsense---never strays far from reach, "like the face drawn in the sand at the edge of the sea" [@foucault_order_1994, 387].
 The fragility of life compels not the Foucauldian wager on anti-humanism, but the need to mobilize whatever modest means available to humans to persevere against great odds.

 By mistaking things for animate actors, we ourselves have become enmeshed in a system of digital production that commodifies human experience.
 Objects that